This article has links to products and services we love, which we may make commission from.

 5. Explore Beyond the Centre

 Most visitors only wander around close to the attractions of Central London but there is time to be saved if you head to London’s other neighbourhoods.

 Another bonus is that you can escape the crowds and see a different side of the city past the tourist hotspots.

 Sidenote – Do expect to see an explosion of cultures and a mix of locals and ex-pats, London is a melting pot.

 - Richmond – (Zone 4) is a charming royal borough of London with a massive park and lots of riverside pubs to eat and drink in.

 - Greenwich – (Zone 2) is just a 30-minute boat ride east from Tower Bridge.
 Here you can enjoy the large royal park with a stunning view across London from the top.
 Also, don’t miss the daily market and handy visitors centre close to the Pier.

-- Shoreditch – (Zone 2) is now London’s hipster central and tech startup hub.
+- Shoreditch – (Zone 2) is one of London’s hipster central and tech startup hub.
 As you’d expect there are lots of funky bars, restaurants, and entertainment to match plus the classic Brick Lane packed with delicious curry houses.
-This is Gemma’s favourite area, her business partner from Make Traffic Happen (Laura) lives there.

 - Stratford – (Zone 2+3) is the home of London’s 2012 Olympic park and the massive Westfield shopping mall.
 The London Aquatics Centre is now a public swimming pool if you fancy a dip.